Frequently Asked Questions

 Do you do riding lessons?

 Our club introduces children to the basics of being around and riding ponies.
-Our pony mornings and pony day camps are educational and fun but are not formal lessons in an arena.
+Our Own a Pony Experiences and pony day camps are educational and fun but are not formal lessons in an arena.
 We ride in the open meadows on the lead rein.
 It is easy and fun for all.

 Formal lessons are available to our pony share membership scheme children only and taught by a qualified instructor when the children are ready to move on and learn to ride off the lead rein and jump.